HPCL/autoperf/README.rst

   $ export TAU_MAKEFILE=...
   $ make

 The example is a naive MPI program which calculates Pi.
-Three targes are defined in the makefile::
+Three targets are defined in the makefile::

   mpi_pi: regular binary compiled with mpicc